 - Personal details of the member’s dependants or legal representative

-For a Terminal Illness benefit claim, make sure you have your member number and date of birth on hand when you contact us.
+For a Terminal Illness benefit claim, make sure you have your member number and date of terminal illness diagnosis on hand when you contact us.

 Once you contact us, a Member Care Case Consultant will walk you through the claims process and help you understand what to expect.

 What to expect during the Death (or Terminal Illness) claims process